 The SI was established in 1999 to promote learning about sustainable living in South Africa.
 Located in the Lynedoch EcoVillage near Stellenbosch, the SI focuses on combining practice with theory in a way that integrates ecology and equity in support of a sustainable South Africa, with special reference to reducing and eradicating poverty.
-The SI has built a name for itself through its Masters Programme in Sustainable Development Planning and Management, which comprises a Postgraduate Diploma in Sustainable Development, in partnership with the School of Public Leadership at Stellenbosch University.
+The SI has built a name for itself through its Masters Programme in Sustainable Development Planning and Management, which comprises a Postgraduate Diploma in Sustainable Development and a Master of Philosophy degree in Sustainable Development, in partnership with the School of Public Leadership at Stellenbosch University.